Orientalism: Occidentalism

 The term occidentalism is often used to refer to negative views of the Western world found in Eastern societies, and is founded on the sense of nationalism that spread in reaction to colonialism (see Pan-Asianism).
-Edward Said has been accused of Occidentalizing the west in his critique of Orientalism; of being guilty of falsely characterizing the West in the same way that he accuses Western scholars of falsely characterizing the East.
-Said essentialized the West by creating a homogenous image of the area.
-Currently, the West consists not only of Europe, but also the United States and Canada, which have become more influential over the years.
+Edward Said has been accused of Occidentalizing the west in his critique of Orientalism; of falsely characterizing the West in the same way that he states that Western scholars have falsely characterized the East.
+According to this viewpoint, Said essentialized the West by creating a homogenous image of the area.

-18th century Qing emperors in China had a material fascination with Occidenterie, or objects inspired by Western art and architecture (an analogue to Europe's chinoiserie or material imitation of Chinese artistic traditions).
+Eighteenth century Qing emperors in China had a material fascination with Occidenterie, or objects inspired by Western art and architecture (an analogue to Europe's chinoiserie or material imitation of Chinese artistic traditions).
 Although the phenomenon was strongly associated with the emperor's court and the architecture project of Xiyang Lou, nonetheless, a wide spectrum of China's social classes had some access to Occidenterie objects as they were domestically produced.

+Scholars of Middle Eastern history have also examined the local weaponization of Orientalist discourses against regional and ethnic others.
+Orientalist frameworks, exported and modified, have operated comparatively across different national contexts, including in Iran and Turkey.